TheQuantScientist/FeatureEngineering-BiLSTM/README.md

 The BiLSTM model, when applied to enhanced datasets, consistently outperforms traditional statistical and Machine Learning models, reducing MSE by an average of 68.44% and MAE by 47.78%.
 The enhanced datasets effectively capture market trends and external influences, leading to more accurate forecasts.

-## Conclusion

-This research validates the effectiveness of Deep Learning models, especially BiLSTM, in stock price forecasting.
-The integration of strategic feature engineering significantly improves the models' accuracy, offering valuable insights for investors and researchers.
-Future work will explore larger datasets, additional features, and more complex model combinations to further enhance forecasting precision.